Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Dynamic Time Warping in Subquadratic Time

-This runtime is for a specific guess of a set of shortest paths between all admissible pairs in $L \times R$.
+This runtime is for a specific choice of a set of shortest paths between all admissible pairs in $L \times R$.
 As already mentioned, we repeat this procedure at most $3^{8g^3}$ times.
 Overall, we will report exactly $s^2 = \Theta\left((n/g)^2\right)$ dominating pairs (red on blue), because the set of shortest paths between admissible pairs in $L\times R$ in each box $D_{i,j}$ is unique (recall that we assumed that any pair of distinct staircase paths in a box do not have the same cost).
-Since the overall number of guesses is bounded by $3^{8g^3}$, the overall runtime for all invocations of the bichromatic dominance reporting algorithm (including preparing the points) is
+Since the overall number of sets of candidate paths is bounded by $3^{8g^3}$, one path for each admissible pair, the overall runtime for all invocations of the bichromatic dominance reporting algorithm (including preparing the points) is

-Recall that, so far, we have assumed that all the differences within the absolute values $D_{i,j}[\ell, m] = \bigl|A_i(\ell) - B_j(m) \bigr|$ are positive, which allowed us to drop the absolute values, and write $D_{i,j}[\ell, m] = A_i(\ell) - B_j(m)$, for every $i, j \in [s]$, and $\ell, m \in [g]$, thereby facilitating the use of (the extended) Fredman's trick~\ref{eq:Fredman}.
-Of course, in general this will not be the case, so, in order to still be able to drop the absolute values, we also have to guess the signs of all these differences.
+Recall that, so far, we have assumed that all the differences within the absolute values $D_{i,j}[\ell, m] = \bigl|A_i(\ell) - B_j(m) \bigr|$ are positive, which allowed us to drop the absolute values, and write $D_{i,j}[\ell, m] = A_i(\ell) - B_j(m)$, for every $i, j \in [s]$, and $\ell, m \in [g]$, thereby facilitating the use of the extended Fredman trick~\eqref{eq:Fredman}.
+Of course, in general this will not be the case, so, in order to still be able to drop the absolute values, we also have to verify the signs of all these differences.

 For each box $D_{i,j}$, there is a {\em unique} sign assignment $\sigma^* : [g] \times [g] \rightarrow \{-1, 1\}$ such that